 Remember your home base.
 That (and actually delivering whatever it is you do) are where the bulk of your time and energy need to go.

 The best tool I’ve found for managing social media time is a $3 kitchen timer.
-Decide in advance how much time you’ll spend checking in and being social, and stick to that.
+Decide in advance how much time you’ll spend checking in and being social, set your timer, and stick to it.

 6. Content first, conversation second

 You’ve been told again and again by social media “experts” that your entire business should revolve around something called “The Conversation.”